 Never attempt to replace a hose that is connected to your air conditioner - these hoses contain refrigerant that is under pressure and can blind you.
 AC problems are always best left to your professional mechanic.

-If your brake fluid is a little low, learn how to add some here.
-Ignoring a low level leads to big problems2009 Ford Focus SE 2.0L 4 Cyl.
+Stop!
+Checking your brake fluid from time to time is a great way to ensure safe stopping2009 Ford Focus SE 2.0L 4 Cyl.
 Sedan (4 Door)

 See how to seal up minor power steering fluid leaks2006 Ford Focus ZX3 2.0L 4 Cyl.

 Your coolant should perform well under any condition - just like Aaron Rodgers!2006 Ford Focus ZX3 2.0L 4 Cyl.